Country Report for Gambia

 The Children’s Act 2005 includes the responsibility of parents to “ensure that domestic discipline is administered with humanity and in a manner consistent with the inherent dignity of the child” (art.
 22).
 The Act specifies the duty “of any person having custody of a child to protect the child from discrimination, violence, abuse and neglect” (art.
 21); it defines child abuse as “contravention of the rights of the child which causes physical or mental harm to the child” (art.
 2) and prohibits “any social and cultural practices that affect the welfare, dignity, normal growth and development of the child” (art.
 19).
 These provisions are not interpreted as prohibiting all corporal punishment in childrearing.

-The Women’s Act 2010 provides for protection of women from violence, in public and private settings, in section 6: “(1) Every woman shall be protected against any form of physical, sexual, psychological or economic harm, suffering, or violence whether occurring in public or private life.
+The Women’s Act 2010 provides for protection of women and girls from violence, in public and private settings, in section 6: “(1) Every woman shall be protected against any form of physical, sexual, psychological or economic harm, suffering, or violence whether occurring in public or private life.
 (2) Any form of violence against women is hereby prohibited.
 (3) All Government Departments, agencies, organs, public or private institutions shall take appropriate measures to promote and protect women’s rights and their legal status from any form of abuse or violence by any person, enterprise, organisation or institution.”
 The Act does not clearly prohibit all physical punishment of children.

 A Disability Bill is under consideration.
 In January 2015, the Government informed the Committee on the Rights of the Child that there was currently a focus on awareness raising around corporal punishment as “an interim measure until a prohibition on corporal punishment could be discussed during the review of the Children’s Act”.
-But as at August 2015, proposed amendments to the Children’s Act did not include prohibition, and amendments enacted in 2016 did not explicitly prohibit corporal punishment.
+But as at August 2015, proposed amendments to the Children’s Act did not include prohibition, and amendments enacted in 2016 did not address corporal punishment.
 The Constitution is also being reviewed.

 In July 2018, the Government stated that it “had established a zero-tolerance policy on corporal punishment.
 That policy had been brought to the attention of teachers and parents and was reflected in minimum standards that had been issued.”